alban-read/M1-MICRO-FORTH/dumbint.md

 A 'compiled' word is just a list of tokens

+The header points to the list of tokens in token space.

+When a compiled word runs it calls the token interpreter with the address of its tokens.

-The token interpeter expands tokens and calls the words machine code.
+The token interpeter expands tokens to addresses and calls the words which may also be interpreted or which may be native (primitive) functions.

-X15 is the IP pointing at the next token, which can be modified by words.
+X15 is the IP pointing at the next token, which can be modified by words, this is persisted in DP.

+The word is run to completion by the token interpreter, which returns to the command line.

+When typing commands in the outer interpreter command line, and when compiling new words, the token interpreter is NOT running, the outer interpreter and token compiler are written in Assembler (objecive learn ARM64, not learn FORTH), this provides some benefits to the design.

+This makes the token interpeter highly inspectable, I plan to add single stepping for example.